tdiprima/run_system_checks/README.md

 # System Checks

-Quick diagnostics for your machine's GPU, CUDA, PyTorch, CPU, and disk performance.
+I got tired of jumping between Stack Overflow tabs, `nvidia-smi` man pages, and half-remembered PyTorch commands every time I set up a new machine or debugged a training run.
+So I wrote this — a single script that tells me everything I need to know about my GPU, CUDA, PyTorch, CPU, and disk performance, before I waste an hour wondering why things are slow or broken.

 ## Usage